acmoles/portfolio/portfolio/projects/random-international.md

 sidebar: false
 date: 2019-09-11
 src: /images/homepage/random-tile.jpg
-prev: ./makielab
+prev: ./toucanbox
 next: ./lego
 ---

 ::: slot top

-<Stage-ProjectStage :noise="true" ctaLabel="www.random-international.com" ctaUrl="#"
+<Stage-ProjectStage :noise="true" ctaLabel="random-international.com" ctaUrl="https://www.random-international.com/"
 description="Wesen is an experiment in turning customers into creators and building a digital product end-to-end.
 It enables anyone to customise a pendant necklace, which can be bespoke manufactured by a blend of traditional and modern techniques.">

   <template v-slot:visual-background>